thevillagehacker/thevillagehacker.github.io/_posts/2023-09-15-Proving_grounds_Play-FunboxEasyEnum.md

 sally
 ```

-The above are the list of users who have home directory in the machine, perform SSH bruteforce attack using hydra.
-The user `goat` has SSH password configured as same as username `goat`.
+The above are the list of users who have home directory in the machine.
+The user `goat` has the password configured as same as username `goat`.

-SSH to the user `goat`.
+SSH to the user `goat` or switch user.

 ## Privilege Escalation